-A heat pump or an air conditioner?
+An air conditioning unit or a heat pump?
 Which one is the best one to buy?
 The answer depends on your needs and deserves a thorough analysis.

-An air conditioner cools your home during big summer heatwaves by creating cold air through regular vapour compression.
+An air conditioner cools your house down during big summer heatwaves by creating cold air through regular vapour compression.

 There are central air conditioning systems, and there are wall-mounted units.
 As air-con units only run for a few months a year, they have a pretty good lifespan.
 However, it does not help you save on heating bills.

-A heat pump system can both heat and cool your home.
-It cools the air in your house over the summer but heats your home in the winter when the temperature drops.
+A heat pump cools your house down over the summer but also heats it in the winter.
 As opposed to air-con units, which create cold air, heat pumps use hot and cold air transfer.

 Like air conditioners, heat pumps come in central systems or mural units.
 Also, certain models come with multi-zone functions, which allow you to manage certain rooms or areas of the house independently.